Microsoft offers first major endorsement of new EU-U.S. data pact

 The U.S. company's endorsement of the Privacy Shield comes amidst criticism of it by privacy groups for failing to address concerns about U.S. surveillance practices and one day before EU data protection regulators sit down for a two-day meeting on whether to endorse it themselves.

-Revelations by former intelligence contractor Edward Snowden of mass U.S. government surveillance program sparked outrage in Europe and set in motion the legal challenge that eventually led to the quashing of Safe Harbour.
+Revelations by former intelligence contractor Edward Snowden of mass U.S. government surveillance programmes sparked outrage in Europe and set in motion the legal challenge that eventually led to the quashing of Safe Harbour.

 The European Commission, which negotiated the framework on behalf of the EU, has urged companies to comply with decisions from the 28-member bloc's data protection authorities in disputes to help the Privacy Shield survive an expected future court challenge.